moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 1. Two xacro arguments ``rgt_arm`` and ``lft_arm`` are defined as prefixes to differentiate the arms and hands names.

-2. The arms and hands models are loaded from the ``franka_description`` package, which is expected to be installed as a dependency.
-Similarly, when modeling your robots, make sure their robot_description packages are available in your ROS workspace.
+2. The arms and hands models are loaded from the ``franka_description`` package, which is installed as a dependency of the ``panda_moveit_config`` package.
+When modeling your robot, make sure the robot_description package is available in your ROS workspace.

 3. We usually need to have a careful look at the robot's xacro file to understand the xacro parameters to use.
 Here is an example from the ``panda_arm.xacro`` in the ``franka_description`` package. ::

     <xacro:macro name="panda_arm" params="arm_id:='panda' description_pkg:='franka_description' connected_to:='' xyz:='0 0 0' rpy:='0 0 0' gazebo:=false safety_distance:=0">

 We can search those parameters in the xacro macro to understand the function of each.
-The ``arm_id`` sets a prefix to the arm name to be enable reusing the same model.
-This is essential for our purpose of modeling multiple arms or robots.
-The ``connected_to`` parameter gives possibility to connect the robot base with a fixed joint to a given link.
+The ``arm_id`` sets a prefix to the arm name to enable reusing the same model.
+This is essential for our purpose of modeling multiple robots.
+The ``connected_to`` parameter allows the robot base to be attached to a given link.
 In our multiple arms model, each robot is connected to the box shaped base.
-The gazebo parameter decides whether to load the gazebo simulation required information (e.g links inertia and joints transmission) or not.
+The gazebo parameter determines whether to load the gazebo simulation required information (e.g links inertias and joints transmissions) or not.

 After knowing the xacro macro for the arm, and understanding the input parameters, we can use it as follows to load the arms. ::